ThyTran1402/Building-Java-Programs-A-Back-to-Basics-Approach-Projects-and-Exercises/README.md

 # Building-Java-Programs-A-Back-to-Basics-Approach-Projects-and-Exercises
-This repo contains all the programs that I have worked on in the book: Building Java Programs-A Back to Basics Approach
+This repo contains all the programs that I have worked on in the book: Building Java Programs-A Back to Basics Approach by Stuart Reges and Marty Stepp